-Hurricanes & Tropical Storms - October 2004
+Hurricanes and Tropical Storms - October 2004

 Two named storms formed in October, with Hurricane Lisa continuing into October and dissipating over the North Atlantic early in the month.